biosimulators/bio-check/README.md

 ## Simulation Verification Service API.

-This application (`verification_service`) uses a microservices architecture which presents the following libraries:
+This application (`bio_check`) uses a microservices architecture which presents the following libraries:

 - `api`: This library handles all requests including saving uploaded files, pending job creation, fetching results, and contains the user-facing endpoints.
 - `storage`: This library handles MongoDB configs as well as bucket-like storages for uploaded files.